YoyleOS/YoyleOS/README.md

 # Notes
 - Text may take time to load.
 It may be because of the grey pixels loading up, but I just don't know lol.
+- The operating system uses real mode.
+I know protected mode is alot better according to others but I like my BIOS interrupts and I think using assembly will overall be easier than using C.

 # Terminal Commands
 These are the terminal commands that are avaliable as of the test build: